 Housing can also be a significant expense.
 In considering what constitutes a reasonable and sustainable accommodation expenditure in an individual case, the Approved Intermediary or Personal Insolvency Practitioner should assess the rent or mortgage payments taking into account the factors outlined in the guidelines.

 The differing needs of persons, having regard to matters such as their age, health and whether they have a physical, sensory, mental health or intellectual disability can be accommodated by a debtor specifying reasonable costs which arise as a consequence of ill-health, age or disability under this category of special circumstances.
 This category may also be used where a debtor has persons other than his or her minor children financially dependent on him or her, such as where the debtor is contributing financially to the care of an adult dependent such as, for example, an elderly relative or a college-going child.

 Updates to the Reasonable Living Expenses Guidelines

-Since the previous update in 2016, the ISI has carried out some research in conjunction with the Vincentian Partnership for Social Justice, to learn about the experience of debtors who are living within the RLEs on a day-to-day basis.
-It has also consulted with creditors and other stakeholders to gain insight into how the RLEs were being operated in practice.
+Since the previous update in 2017, the ISI has liaised with the Vincentian Partnership for Social Justice, to learn about the experience of debtors who are living within the RLEs on a day-to-day basis.
+It also consults periodically with creditors and other stakeholders to gain insight into how the RLEs are operating in practice.

 1 Under the section 23 guidelines on a Reasonable Standard of Living and Reasonable Living Expenses, child benefit has already been deducted from living expenses of a child.
 This is done on the basis that child benefit payments are intended to be spent on a child.
 Failure to disregard child benefit payments from income of the debtor when preparing a proposal will effectively result in overstating the amount the debtor has available from which to make payments to creditors; the debtor will appear to have income despite the fact that this money has already been factored into the calculations of the expenses per child